Algorithms for bounding contribution for histogram estimation under user-level privacy

 The paper is organized as follows.
 In Section~\ref{sec:related}, we discuss related work.
 In Section~\ref{sec:problem_formulation}, we introduce the definition and problem formulation.
-In Section~\ref{sec:estimation_no_assumption} we introduce our algorithms for the most general case with no distribution assumptions.
-In Section~\ref{sec:bias_reduction} we introduce our debiasing algorithm and its guarantees.
+In Section~\ref{sec:estimation_no_assumption} we introduce our algorithms for the bounded domain setting with no i.i.d. assumptions.
+In Section~\ref{sec:open-domain} we describe our algorithms for unbounded domain histogram estimation.
+In Section~\ref{sec:bias_reduction} we briefly introduce our debiasing algorithm and its guarantees.
 In Section~\ref{sec:experiments} we show the experiment results.
-In Section~\ref{sec:conclusion}, we conclude with a discussion about how to extend our methods to the unknown-domain and federated settings.
+In Section~\ref{sec:conclusion}, we conclude with a discussion about how to extend our methods to federated settings.